-I thank also the Chairs', Secretaries' and members of all our subcommittees for their ongoing efforts and trust that I will be forgiven for making particular reference to the work of Coiste Éisteachta which is chaired by Eamonn Mac Mathúna, with Seán Mac Cionna as Rúnaí.
-Every organisation needs rules and the application of discipline throughout it is a core plank in the proper conduct of its affairs.
+I thank also the Chairs'.
+Secretaries' and members of all our subcommittees for their ongoing efforts and trust that I will be forgiven for making particular reference to the work of Coiste Éisteachta which is chaired by Eamonn Mac Mathúna, with organisation needs rules and the application of discipline throughout it is a core plank in the proper conduct of its affairs.
 There are times when they are faced with heavy caseloads and difficult and contentious cases but without prejudice, fear or favour they adjudicate to the best of their ability and we thank them for their work in this key area of activity.